 Use Mouthwash Between Meals

-The benefit of this is that your mouthwash will kill the bacteria in your mouth and help you dislodge any debris.
-You can gargle with it as well, which removes any deposits on your tonsils.
+The benefit is that your mouthwash will kill the bacteria in your mouth and help you dislodge any debris.
+You can also gargle with it, which removes any deposits on your tonsils.
 It’s an intelligent way of keeping your mouth fresh and free from bacteria throughout the day!

 Drink Plenty Of Water